CRYSCP/dGMB/README.md

 - `BalanceUpdated`: Logged when a user's balance is updated.
 - `EmergencyUnlockTriggered`: Logged when the emergency unlock function is used.

-## Security and Upgradability

-The contract includes several security measures, such as access control, reentrancy guards, and input validation.
-However, it's important to thoroughly review the contract's security and test it in a controlled environment before deploying to the mainnet.

-The contract also provides an upgrade functionality, which should be used with caution.
-When upgrading the contract, ensure that you have a well-tested and secure migration plan to transfer the contract's state to the new version.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.